Dental Hospital, located Sukhumvit Road Soi 77. Dental Services.

 Their is a list of dental procedures and the prices quoted available at the reception counter when entering the hospital.
 You will need to pay in advance for some treatments (like crowns, root canals, implants).

 Dental treatments have progressed over the last few years and have been speeded up.
 We noted before that we needed 6 visits (including root canal) to finish a crown on one of our teeth.
 Now this would take only 2 to 4 visits.
-For example, when after the preparatory work a dental impression is made to decide the contour, size of a needed crown, said crown will be ready in a few hours and provided it is not too late in the day and you can wait for it (or live closeby), you can have it placed the same day.

 We think it is unfortunate that Dental Hospital does not list all its dentists and their qualifications and specialties on their website.
 You can get namecards, if you ask for it.